The future of digital learning

 The learning portal also proves to be particularly practical in terms of new possibilities in the field of Connected Learning.
 A search function finds all suitable online courses for the Festo Didactic learning systems available on site.
 In this way, not only is the equipment used optimally, but digital and practical learning units are also sensibly connected with one another.

 "In the future, learning nuggets will also enable adaptive learning, which means that learning methods are individually adapted to the learning progress and learning type of the individual," says training expert Regber.
 This creates competence-oriented adaptive learning paths that can be adapted to the learner's prior knowledge.
 In addition, these learning paths will take into account which didactic media the learner prefers.

 The learning portal also offers enormous possibilities for the future.
 "Festo LX is in a continuous process of further development, which we design together with our customers in order to pick up current and future learning trends early on and to create individual learning experiences for learners and teachers," says Gebhard.

 Festo Didactic is a leading provider of technical training and further education.
 The product and service portfolio offers customers integrated educational solutions in industrial automation topics.
 The wide range of products and services reaches vocational schools and universities, research centres and industrial customers.
 Festo Didactic is part of the globally oriented, independent family-owned company Festo with headquarters in Esslingen a.
-N. The 822 employees of Festo Didactic in 61 Festo national companies generated sales of EUR 171 million with 56,000 customers in 2019.
+N., Germany.
+The 822 employees of Festo Didactic in 61 Festo national companies generated sales of EUR 171 million with 56,000 customers in 2019.